kubernetes/website/content/en/blog/_posts/2022-04-15-Increasing-the-security-bar-in-Ingress-NGINX/index.md

 ## Skip the talk, what do I need to use this new approach?

-While this increases the security, we made this feature an opt-in in this release so users may have time to make the right adjustments in their environments.
-This feature is only available from release v1.2.0
+While this increases the security, we made this feature an opt-in in this release so you can have time to make the right adjustments in your environment(s).
+This new feature is only available from release v1.2.0 of the Ingress-NGINX controller.

 There are two required changes in your deployments to use this feature:
 * Append the suffix "-chroot" to the container image name.
 For example: `gcr.io/k8s-staging-ingress-nginx/controller-chroot:v1.2.0`